mandele1999/retail_sales_analytics/README.md

 3. **Data Storage and Management**: (Optional) Store the cleaned and processed data in an SQL database to simulate a real-world data warehousing solution.
 4. **Data Aggregation and Analysis**: Analyze key performance indicators (KPIs) such as total sales, customer segmentation, and product popularity across various dimensions.
 5. **Data Visualization**: Generate insightful visualizations to communicate trends and findings effectively.
-6. **ETL Automation and Monitoring**: Set up automation to handle the ETL process on a scheduled basis and monitor the workflow to detect issues in real time.
+6. **ETL Automation and Monitoring**: Set up automation to handle the ETL process on a scheduled basis and monitor the workflow to detect real-time issues.

 ## Dataset